vvv-config.yml is the default config file that VVV uses to set itself up. Copy this file to

 Here’s the full default config file, with every key and option that VVV supports:

-sites: wordpress-default: repo: https://github.com/Varying-Vagrant-Vagrants/vvv-wordpress-default.git vm_dir: /srv/www/wordpress-default local_dir: /Users/janesmith/dev/www/vvv/www/wordpress-default branch: master skip_provisioning: false allow_customfile: false nginx_upstream: php hosts: - local.wordpress.test wordpress-develop: repo: https://github.com/Varying-Vagrant-Vagrants/vvv-wordpress-develop.git vm_dir: /srv/www/wordpress-develop local_dir: /Users/janesmith/dev/www/vvv/www/wordpress-develop branch: master skip_provisioning: true allow_customfile: false nginx_upstream: php hosts: - develop.wordpress.test vm_config: memory: 1024 cores: 1 utilities: core: - memcached-admin - opcache-status - phpmyadmin - webgrind utility-sources: core: https://github.com/Varying-Vagrant-Vagrants/vvv-utilities.git
+sites: wordpress-default: repo: https://github.com/Varying-Vagrant-Vagrants/custom-site-template.git vm_dir: /srv/www/wordpress-default local_dir: /Users/janesmith/dev/www/vvv/www/wordpress-default branch: master skip_provisioning: false allow_customfile: false nginx_upstream: php hosts: - local.wordpress.test wordpress-develop: repo: https://github.com/Varying-Vagrant-Vagrants/custom-site-template-develop.git local_dir: /Users/janesmith/dev/www/vvv/www/wordpress-develop branch: master skip_provisioning: true allow_customfile: false nginx_upstream: php hosts: - src.wordpress-develop.test - build.wordpress-develop.test vm_config: memory: 2048 cores: 1 #box: custom-box # Override the vagrant box with a custom one utilities: core: - memcached-admin - opcache-status - phpmyadmin - webgrind - trusted-hosts - tls-ca utility-sources: core: https://github.com/Varying-Vagrant-Vagrants/vvv-utilities.git # General VVV options general: db_backup: true db_restore: true db_share_type: false #github_token: xxxxxx # For Composer

 Anatomy of a Site config